geekysrm/HPDFTask1/searchpage/README.md

+Hasura Product Development Fellowship Task 1:  **Twitter Searchpage**

+## Instructions for running the Twitter Searchpage:

+1. Clone the repository which includes 2 folders by running `git clone https://github.com/geekysrm/HPDFTask1.git` (if not      already done.)
+2. Go to `searchpage` folder.
+3. Run `npm install` from your terminal to install all dependencies.
+4. Run `npm start` from your terminal to start the server in development mode.
+5. Head to  http://localhost:3000 on your browser.
+6. You will have the **Twitter Searchpage** running on your browser.

+~ Soumya Ranjan Mohanty (@geekysrm)

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>